-With these long term fostering placements, there are certain benefits for both foster parents and foster children:
+Long term fostering placements provide certain benefits for both foster parents and foster children.
+Some of these include:

-All of this combines to create an incredibly positive outlook for those in a long term placement, and creates an environment that fosters positive growth and development.
+All of this combines to create an incredibly positive outlook for those in long term placements, and creates an environment that fosters positive growth and development.

-Some people see long term fostering placements as an alternative to adoption – however, this shouldn’t be the case.
+Some people see long term fostering placements as an alternative to becoming an adoptive parent – however, this shouldn’t be the case.
 So, what is the difference between long-term fostering or adoption?

 Long term foster care allows the child or young person in care to remain in contact with their birth parents – if this is deemed suitable – from within a strong support system.
 While this may be very limited contact, it allows the familial relationship to remain during the long term placement -which may be helpful in their development.